abevoelker/blog/_posts/2019-01-04-lessons-learned-from-launching-my-first-screencast-kubernetes-on-rails.md

 Another thing I find distasteful that I didn't do, but I'm seeing more often, is retweet myself later on in the day to catch more eyeballs.
 Then again I have a small Twitter reach so this may not have done much.

-The last thing I'd do is also post something on [DEV.to](https://dev.to), after seeing something from Dan Abramov saying he gets a surprising amount of views from posting on there.
+The last thing I'd do is also post something on [DEV.to](https://dev.to), after seeing [something from Abraham Williams](https://dev.to/abraham/a-month-of-flutter-a-look-back-1j1a) saying he gets a surprising amount of views from posting on there.

 Honestly I really hate this whole marketing process.
 I sympathize with the late [Bill Hicks's attitude on marketing](https://www.youtube.com/watch?v=tHEOGrkhDp0), and the damnedest thing is that social media has turned every single one of us into marketers.